-Free research assistant job description template.
+Free research assistant job description.
 A research assistant, or RA, for short, is a professional researcher contracted by a university.
 Or research institute to assist with academic research or private research.
 These professionals are often contracted by the university rather than employed full-time.
 The research assistant oversees each step in a research project or research study.
 This includes identifying scientifically-based research and performing a research study after primary research has been conducted.
 And supporting the results through the investigation of other studies.

 A research assistant sometimes gets referred to as a faculty researcher and social science research assistant.

 Research Assistant Job Description Sample

 Our university is seeking a research assistant to join our research team.
 The research assistant will oversee all aspects of a research project.
 From the initial research project discovery phase (developing the study objectives).
 To develop the research study (creating focus groups, potential subjects, and more) through clinical research or a clinical trial.
 Then overseeing the results and validating them through previous studies.

 Research Assistant Duties and Responsibilities